blade-lang/playground/README.md

 The Blade Playground is a web service that runs on bladelang.org's servers.
 The service receives a Blade program and runs the program inside a sandboxed runtime, then returns the output.

-There are limitations to the programs that can be run in the playground:
+There are limitations to the programs that can be run in the playground.

-- The playground can use most of the standard library, with some exceptions.
-The only communication a playground program has to the outside world is by writing to standard output and standard error.
+The playground can use most of the standard library, with some exceptions:

+- The only communication a playground program has to the outside world is by writing to standard output and standard error.
 - The playground restricts executing commands via `os.exec` and will only return the reponse `Executed` irrespective of whatever command a user runs.
 - The playground restricts working on files and directories outside of the local sandbox running the program.
 - The program restricts any network call via the `socket` module and in turn the `http` module and will rather return a generic response that will be automatically selected out of a list of dummy responses.